dflex-js/dflex/docs/drag-drop/api.md

 ## API

-DFlex depends on three principles to achieve DOM interactivity:
+DFlex DnD depends on three principles to achieve DOM interactivity:

 - Register element in the store.
 - Start dragging when mouse is down.